Fifth disease is a viral infection common in children. The infection results in a mild rash on the face, trunk, and

 People With Chronic Anemia

 Fifth disease can cause more severe symptoms if you have sickle cell disease or other types of chronic anemia .
 You may develop a severe anemia.
 This is dangerously low level of red blood cells.
 The anemia will require treatment.
 It may include hospitalization and blood transfusions.

 People With Immune Problems

 Weakened immune systems can lead to a more severe infection.
-If you have immune problems your doctor may recommend special medical care.
+If you have immune problems, special medical care may be advised.
 This may include preventive treatment with antibodies.